EE3300/EE5300 Electronics Applications

 Based on the quiz answers above, which of the following statements is true?

-4. Build the gain stage.
+4. Build the gain stage (Q3 and its associated resistors).

 Test that the circuit works before proceeding.
 Apply a differential sine wave input signal and confirm that there is amplification.
 By now, the circuit will have so much gain that you’ll need to use a very tiny input signal to avoid clipping.

 5. Build the push-pull output stage (including 11 kΩ load).
 Again, apply a differential input signal and experiment with varying the input’s amplitude and frequency.
-Wince at the crossover distortion.

 6. Connect your baby op-amp in the non-inverting amplifier configuration.
 Take the feedback from the point so that you have an overall gain of 11.
 Does your circuit amplify the input signal by approximately 11 times?
 Marvel at the reduction in crossover distortion, at least for slow sine waves.